 Alternative Photography - Creating Anthotypes

-Experience one of photography’s most environmentally respectful techniques in this anthotypes workshop, where plant-based emulsions and sunlight combine to create delicate, ephemeral images.
-Anthotypes offer a slower, meditative approach to image-making that values patience, natural materials, and sustainable craft.
+Experience one of photography’s most environmentally respectful and poetic techniques in this Anthotypes workshop, where plant-based emulsions and sunlight merge to create delicate, ephemeral images.
+This slow, meditative process invites you to work with nature, embracing patience, organic materials, and sustainable creativity.

-During the workshop, practising visual, artist Simone Darcy will guide you through extracting pigments from flowers, fruits, and plant matter, transforming them into eco-friendly emulsions that act as natural light-sensitive coatings.
-These emulsions are brushed onto paper and exposed to sunlight over time, resulting in softly coloured, painterly images.
+Guided by practising visual artist Simone Darcy, you’ll learn how to extract pigments from flowers, fruits, vegetables, and leaves, transforming them into eco-friendly emulsions that serve as natural light-sensitive coatings.
+These handmade emulsions are brushed onto paper and exposed to sunlight, producing soft, painterly images infused with the character of the plants used.

-Anthotypes sit at the intersection of photography, ecology, and traditional craft.
-They are ideal for those interested in sustainable practices, organic materials, or the poetic qualities of slow artmaking.
-You’ll also create your own transparencies, allowing you to transfer images, patterns, drawings, or graphic elements onto the prepared surfaces.
+Anthotypes sit at the intersection of photography, ecology, and traditional craftmaking.
+They are perfect for anyone curious about sustainable art practices, natural pigments, or the contemplative beauty of slow image-making.
+You’ll also create your own transparencies, allowing you to transfer drawings, patterns, graphic elements, or photographic imagery onto your hand-coated surfaces.

 Learning outcomes